AnirudhTheCyberGod/DevRev_Task/README.md

+Please watch the demo video aftre deployment in vercel i am not sure of the issue the site is not performing as it ia intended to.
+I have made working demo.
+Any doubts please ping email: anirudhkrishna012@gmail.com

 Download the repo as a zip and cd into main project directory i.e(src) and then run the following commands

 ### `npm install`